 Dr. Puterman can apply bone grafts to areas of loss to strengthen these sites.
 The bone graft material may also encourage the growth of new bone.
 The procedure is relatively predictable and can make a significant improvement in the function and health of your teeth.

-People living in the Bethesda and Washington, DC may lose teeth due to damage from periodontal disease.
+Patients may lose teeth due to damage from periodontal disease.
 Dental implants are an effective option for restoring these teeth, the aesthetics of your smile, and the function of your bite.

 A dental implant will replace the structure of the lost tooth from the root up.
 Dr. Puterman will place the implant in the jaw bone, and a restorative doctor will connect a new dental crown to it to complete the treatment.
 Dental implants have a natural appearance, are durable, and function just like your original teeth.
 Dr. Puterman is an expert in the procedure and is one of few professionals to have completed a three-year residency program in dental implants.